 Room scale VR doesn’t make people sick, location based VR such as the Void where people can explore multiple rooms doesn’t make people sick, and all the current treadmills and slipmills, for all their faults, give at least the inner ear a big notice that your body is moving through the environment that your eyes are seeing.
 Even jogging on the spot can help.
 It’s impossible with current tech to reliably create the true feeling of acceleration when someone moves around, but if we could approximate it and allow unfettered natural movement we could create an solution that reduces sickness to a tiny percentage of the population, if it did not solve it altogether.
 All the software solutions are quite immersion breaking, and untethered inside out tracked HMDs, while a great step forward, still limit you to the constraints of your play space.

-And run… And crawl… And roll over if they want… in one direction, for as long as the game level lasts.
+and run… And crawl… And roll over if they want… in one direction, for as long as the game level lasts.
 Claiming we can do this without a physical component and make it feel real is like saying we can have VR without something in front of our eyes.
-We need to put one foot in front of the other to move around in VR, but with no special shoes, or safety harness, in the spare room, without having to take out a second mortgage.
+We need to put one foot in front of the other to move around in VR, but without special shoes, or a safety harness, in the spare room, without having to take out a second mortgage.
 Simple!

 We were enthralled with the single publicity shot for Ready Player One shown at the top of this article.
 2018 will be the year when people want a locomotion solution for VR that’s affordable, responsive with a size that suits their home.
 Warner Bros might be able to make it work on green screen but we can’t stand on CGI so we’re building a solution that you can actually use.